sdsc-hpc-training-org/expanse-101/Expanse_Tutorial.md

 srun: job 12630128 has been allocated resources [username@exp-7-59 ~]$
 ```
 Note that evidence that you are on an interactive node is given by the fact that your node name has changed from *login01* to *exp-7-59*.
-To confirm that you are on a GPU node, run the *lspci* command (which not have any output unless you are on a GPU node):
+To confirm that you are on a GPU node, you can run the *lspci* command (which not have any output unless you are on a GPU node):
 ```
 [username@exp-7-59 mkl-mat-mul]$ lspci | grep -i nvidia 18:00.0 3D controller: NVIDIA Corporation GV100GL [Tesla V100 SXM2 32GB] (rev a1)